Clerbout-Francois/Holonomic_robot_for_education/README.md

 ![alt text](https://github.com/Clerbout-Francois/Holonomic_robot_for_education/blob/main/images_holonomic_robot_for_education/Explanation_8bis.png?raw=true)

-_Figure 35 : Définitons des fonctions onButton._
+_Figure 35 : Definition of onButton functions._

 [Sommaire](#table_of_contents)
 <a name="conclusion_"/>

 ## Conclusion

-The aim of this project is to discover rapid prototyping: modelling 3D parts with CAD software such as SOLIDWORKS for printing or laser cutting, the use of 3D printing software and the laser cutter, C++ programming as well as WEB programming (HTML, JavaScript and CSS) and the content of the requests of a WEB page.
+The aim of this project is to discover rapid prototyping : modelling 3D parts with CAD software such as SOLIDWORKS for printing or laser cutting, the use of 3D printing software and the laser cutter, C++ programming as well as WEB programming (HTML, JavaScript and CSS) and the content of the requests of a WEB page.

 I hope to have been able to guide you step by step towards the realization of this discovery project.
 There are many improvements and I am aware of this, as soon as I have time I will add new programs to this GitHub repository.